isomerpages/mlaw-corp/news/press-releases/_posts/2020-06-03-New-Rental-Relief-Framework-for-SMEs.md

 **(i)	Government Assistance for Rental Relief**

-*	The Government will give about 2 months’ relief of the rental costs of SME tenants (i.e. with not more than $100 million in annual turnover ) with qualifying leases or licences commencing before 25 March 2020, as follows:
+*	The Government will give about 2 months’ relief of the rental costs of SME tenants (i.e. with not more than $100 million in annual turnover<sup><a href="#fn1" id="ref1">1</a></sup>) with qualifying leases or licences commencing before 25 March 2020, as follows:

     * As part of the Fortitude Budget, the Government will provide additional cash grants equivalent to approximately 0.8 months of rent for qualifying commercial properties, and approximately 0.64 months of rent for industrial and office properties.

     * Taken together with the Property Tax Rebate granted in the Resilience Budget, the Government will provide an equivalent of approximately 2 months of rent for qualifying commercial properties, and approximately 1 month of rent for industrial and office properties.

-*	To ensure that these measures benefit the intended beneficiaries, the Bill will mandate that SME tenants in qualifying commercial properties receive 2 months’ waiver of their base rental , and SME tenants in industrial/office properties receive 1 month’s waiver of their base rental.
+*	To ensure that these measures benefit the intended beneficiaries, the Bill will mandate that SME tenants in qualifying commercial properties receive 2 months’ waiver of their base rental<sup><a href="#fn2" id="ref2">2</a></sup>, and SME tenants in industrial/office properties receive 1 month’s waiver of their base rental.

 *	This rental waiver will apply to April and May 2020 for SME tenants in qualifying commercial properties, and April 2020 for SME tenants in industrial/office properties, as long as their leases or licenses are in force on 1 April 2020.
 These periods correspond to the Circuit Breaker when businesses were clearly impacted by COVID-19.